Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 The Pros: Arsenal won’t lose him to an international team

-It’s been nearly four years now since Lacazette has played for his country.
+It’s been nearly four years now since Lacazette last played for his country.

 The Arsenal striker has won 13 caps for France but hasn’t made an appearance for Les Bleus since scoring twice in a friendly against Germany back in November 2017.

-France boss Didier Deschamps has never closed the door on Lacazette earning a recall, but given the crop of young talent he now at his disposal, as well as his loyalty to Olivier Giroud, a return to the fold looks unlikely.
+France boss Didier Deschamps has never closed the door on Lacazette, but given the crop of young talent he now has at his disposal, as well as his loyalty to Olivier Giroud, a recall looks unlikely at this point in time.

-While several of his squad jet off around the world during international breaks, Lacazette stays at London Colney, where he gets much-needed rest and works closely with Arteta and his coaching staff.
+While several of his squad jet off around the world during international breaks, Lacazette stays at London Colney, where he gets much-needed rest and works closely with his manager and the coaching staff.

 The Cons - Another ageing high-earner on the books